DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-08-15-expected-dates-and-academic-years.md

 - We added a question to the add placement flow to record which academic year the placement is in.
 - We added a question to the add placement flow to record which time of the academic year the placement is expected to happen.
 - We added a filter to the placement search to allow providers to search for placements by academic year.
-- We changes the display of placements throughout the service to allow them to be viewed by academic year.
+- We changed the display of placements throughout the service to allow them to be viewed by academic year.

 ## How it works